 Combining light therapy with mental health counseling may improve your condition.

 Other Types of Treatment For Seasonal Affective Disorder

 Besides light therapy, SAD can be helped with other treatments.
 Sometimes, more than one treatment may be used for maximum effect and to reduce treatment time.
 The other most common treatments used are medications, psychotherapy, mind-body techniques, and Vitamin D supplements.

-For people with severe symptoms of SAD, antidepressant medication can be a helpful treatment.
+For people with severe symptoms of SAD and major depressive disorder, antidepressant medication can be a helpful treatment.
 Often, extended-release bupropion is used, and this treatment has been approved for the treatment of SAD.
 However, other antidepressants, called SSRIs, are also used.
 They include:

 - Fluoxetine (Prozac)